Bilinear Recovery using Adaptive Vector-AMP: Introduction

-where $\{\Ab_i\}$ are known and $\Wbf$ contains white noise.
-Note that \eqref{bilinear3} is a multiple-measurement vector (MMV) extension of \eqref{bilinear2}, and that it covers all of the motivating problems discussed in \secref{motivation}.
 When deriving\footnote{Although the derivation treats the entries of $\Cbf$ as random variables and the associated denoiser as Bayesian, the final algorithm is more general in that it only requires the denoiser to be Lipschitz.} the proposed method, we treat $\{b_i\}$ as deterministic unknowns and the entries of $\Cbf$ as random variables.
 The prior distribution on $\Cbf$ is assumed to be known up to some (possibly) unknown hyperparameters, which are learned jointly with $\{b_i\}$ and $\Cbf$.
 Also, $\Wbf$ is treated as additive white Gaussian noise (AWGN) with an unknown variance that is also learned.
 More details are provided in the sequel.

 We show (empirically) that the proposed Bilinear Adaptive VAMP (BAd-VAMP) method performs as well as the EM-PBiGAMP algorithm from \cite{Parker:JSTSP:16}, with regard to accuracy and computational complexity, when the underlying matrices are i.i.d., as assumed for the derivation of PBiGAMP.
 However, we will show that BAd-VAMP outperforms EM-PBiGAMP when the underlying matrices become ill-conditioned.
 In the ill-conditioned case, we show that BAd-VAMP performs as well as, and sometimes significantly better than, lifted VAMP.
 However, BAd-VAMP is much more computationally efficient due to its avoidance of lifting.
 In this sense, the proposed BAd-VAMP is shown to be accurate, robust, and computationally efficient.